 This practice retains dental records while you are a patient of our practice and after you cease to be a patient for at least eleven years or for children until age 25, whichever is the longer.

 You have a right to complain about how we process your personal data.
-All complaints concerning personal data should be made in person or in writing to the practice manager, Kat Biro.
+All complaints concerning personal data should be made in person or in writing to the practice manager, Iresha Hapugoda.
 All complaints will be dealt with in line with the practice complaints policy and procedures.

 Transferring personal data outside the EU